ARM-software/ethos-n-driver-stack/README.md

     *Note:* You may need to copy additional .so files depending on your toolchain and its runtime dependencies.

-    Some tests require data files as input.
-These can be found in the folders `<path_to>/driver_stack/ethos-n-driver-stack/armnn-ethos-n-backend/test/replacement-tests` and `<path_to>/driver_stack/ethos-n-driver-stack/armnn-ethos-n-backend/test/mapping-tests`.
-These two folders (and their contents) must be available to the `UnitTests` executable, under the paths `armnn-ethos-n-backend/test/replacement-tests` and `armnn-ethos-n-backend/test/mapping-tests`, respectively, relative to the current directory that you run `UnitTests` from.
-    If you have cross compiled you will therefore need to copy these folders onto the target platform.

     Set `LD_LIBRARY_PATH` so the supplied libraries can be found and run the **UnitTests for the Ethos-N NPU**.

     ```sh